drobledoruiz/conservation_genomics/filter.highly.het/README.md

 - **n0** -- Number of **AA** genotypes.
 - **n1** -- Number of **Aa** genotypes.
 - **n2** -- Number of **aa** genotypes.
+- **Hobs** -- Observed proportion of heterozygous.
 - **en0** -- Expected value for the number of **AA** genotypes.
 - **en1** -- Expected value for the number of **Aa** genotypes.
 - **en2** -- Expected value for the number of **aa** genotypes.
+- **Hexp** -- Expected proportion of heterozygous.
 - **chsq** -- Value of chi-square for these genotype proportions.
 - **p.value** -- P-value corresponding to the chi-square value.
 - **p.adjusted** -- Adjusted p-value.

 In this case the adjusted p-value is significantly smaller than 0.05.
-Hence this locus is considered highly heterozygous and will be removed from the genlight object.
+Hence this locus would be considered highly heterozygous and would be removed from the genlight object.

 ---------------------------------------------------------------------------
 Contact: